syncfusion-content/winui-docs/winui/Calendar-DateRangePicker/Localization-And-Formatting.md

 ## First day of week

-By default, Sunday is shown as the first day of the week in a dropdown calendar of `Calendar DateRangePicker` control.
+By default, `Sunday` is shown as the first day of the week in a dropdown calendar of `Calendar DateRangePicker` control.
 You can change the first day of week, by changing the [`FirstDayOfWeek`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendarDateRangePicker.html#Syncfusion_UI_Xaml_Calendar_SfCalendarDateRangePicker_FirstDayOfWeek) property value.
-The default value of `FirstDayOfWeek` property is `Sunday`.

 {% tabs %}
 {% highlight xaml %}